 The sound of skylarks accompanied me over the gentle hills dotted with farms up to St Cuthbert’s cave.

-According to legend Cuthbert himself may have lived there as a hermit before moving to the Farne Islands, and the monks took shelter here when they traveled south with Cuthbert’s body and their holy relics.
-As it is often busy I just took a quick snap and carried on but it is a lovely place to stop for lunch on a quiet day.
+According to legend Cuthbert himself may have lived there as a hermit before moving to the Farne Islands, and the monks took shelter here when they traveled south with his body and their holy relics.
+As it was quite busy, I just took a quick snap and carried on but it is a lovely place to stop for lunch on a quiet day.

 From there a short climb affords the first views of the sea and Holy Island which can be beautiful on a clear day.